 (Lugbara couple during their memorable Christian Wedding at St. Francis Church Makerere University in Kampala City, Uganda on Saturday 18th September 1999 which was attended by over 200 witnesses including extended families from Arua.
 A different photo appeared in the Wedding Page of The New Vision on 1st November 2000.
 Married traditionally in Arua after payment of 12 cows during the 1970s, the couple produced seven children between 1972 and 1986 though the 3rd one lived for only two years)

 Marriage (Love) is the Most Important Thing in Life, alongside faith and food.
 If you believe in the GOD of the Jewish or Hebrew Bible, then you have to accept that HE started marriage in the Garden of Eden.
 The LORD GOD said: It is not good for the man to be alone.
 I will make a helper suitable for him (Genesis 2:18).
 Then the LORD GOD made a woman from the rib HE had taken out of the man, and HE brought her to the man (Verse 22).
 Whoever finds a wife finds something good and has obtained favor from the LORD (Proverbs 18:22).
 But since sexual immorality is occuring, each man should have sexual relations with his own wife, and each woman with her own husband.
 The husband should fulfil his marital duty to his wife, and likewise the wife to the husband (1st Corinthians 7:2-3).
 Now to the unmarried and the widows I say: ...if they cannot control themselves, they should marry, for it is better to marry than to burn with passion (1st Corinthians 7:8-9).
+Marriage should be honoured by all, and the marriage bed kept pure, for GOD will judge the adulterer and all the sexually immoral (Hebrews 13:4).
 In Lugbara mythology, ADRO the Supreme Spirit created male-female twins as partners; the first man was Gborogboro while Meme was the mother of all creatures including fraternal twins who also gave birth to twins that produced several generations of twins until hero ancestors Dribidu (buried near Mt.
 Wati in Terego) and Jaki (buried at Mt.
 Liru near Maracha).
 Animals do not get married, but there is a Law for humans that people violate through defilement, rape, fornication, incest, adultery, fantasy lust, masturbation, homosexuality and bestiality.
 Aje is the traditional Lugbara term used for cultural marriage, introduction, bride exchange or trade between two families...

 Muslims (whose main prophet named Muhammad had about 11 women including a 9 year old though spent over two straight decades with only his first wife until she died) are allowed to marry at most four women at the same time as long as they can treat each of them equally; it's next to impossible like Jacob (Yakubu) loved Rachel more than Leah (from Genesis 29 onwards) though bridewealth is any gift the man chooses out of love.
 Nika(h) is the name of the Muslim marriage contract between a male and consenting female; mahr [gift] is what the groom gives his bride as a symbol of his promise to care and provide for her.
 The bride's father acts as her wali handing her to the groom in the presence of two grown Muslim men (or one man and two women).
 The great Madi chief named Ajai (after whom a wildlife game reserve formerly containing white rhinos is named east of Arua City) had 100 wives and some Lugbara men have more than one woman...